Page 18 – Jihad – Holy war – Apostasy

 Ayyash ibn Abi Rabi’ah was initially a companion of the Prophet Muhammad (pbuh), but he fell into disbelief when he was pressured by his family to abandon Islam.
 After some time, he repented and returned to the faith.
 The Prophet Muhammad (pbuh) accepted his return with kindness and never held it against him, illustrating the Prophet’s principle of forgiveness and mercy.

 Throughout the early years of Islam, many Bedouin tribes converted to Islam but later abandoned the faith due to the challenges of living in the rapidly changing Islamic society.
 Some of them even fought against the Muslims after their initial conversion.
-However, the Prophet Muhammad (pbuh) showed great kindness and patience when these tribes returned to Islam.
+However, the Prophet Muhammad (pbuh) showed great kindness and patience when these Bedouins tribes returned to Islam.
 For example, after the battle of Hunayn, several Bedouin tribes who had opposed Islam came back, and the Prophet welcomed them with mercy, showing that they were not to be harmed for their past actions.

 The Apostates of Tribe of the Banu Hanifa (including Musaylimah’s followers)